 - Teach them how to love spending time in their crates.

-If you still find certain parts of your home destroyed, it means your dog has separation anxiety.
+Your dog has separation anxiety if you still find certain parts of your home destroyed.

 Helping the anxious dogs